oSharpey/cyber-obsidian/year-1/CF/CW2/CW2-notes.md

 ### Method 4 - DirtyCow
 - This is a well known kernel exploit that originated back in 2016
 - Below is a PoC using exploit code from github user gibonacini (https://github.com/gbonacini/CVE-2016-5195)
+- The specific exploit used here overwrites the /etc/passwd file to replace the root password
+-

 ```
 ubuntu@kernel-explout-tests:~/CVE-2016-5195$ make